Saturday, February 23, 2013

 I. F. "I must confess, not.
 There are natural beauties; such as the colouring of sky and cloud, which painter or poet scarce dare attempt to express; nevertheless, there may be in the effort an ill done—an apparent straining for effect, which may deceive a reader into the suspicion of exaggeration."

-(June 1852; and Scenes and Adventures in the Army
+-- June 1852 installment of Scenes Beyond the Western Border; and Scenes and Adventures in the Army

 * * *